Last updated: July 2026

 Can I sell my house with mold in Florida?

 Yes.
 You can sell a house with mold as-is to a cash buyer.
-If you sell to a traditional buyer, their lender will require professional mold remediation and a passed clearance test before closing.
+If you sell to a buyer using financing, the buyer's lender, insurer, appraiser, or inspector may require remediation, documentation, or repairs before closing.

 How much does mold reduce home value?